-The Higher Education Equipment Trust Fund was established in 1986 by the General Assembly to provide funding to upgrade equipment needed for instruction and research.
-A large infusion of equipment was needed in a short period of time and the state could not afford to pay for it directly from operating appropriations.
-The State Council of Higher Education shares administrative responsibility for the program with the Virginia College Building Authority
+The Higher Education Equipment Trust Fund (HEETF) was established in 1986 by the General Assembly to provide supplemental funding to upgrade equipment needed for instruction and research.
+At that time, a large infusion of equipment was needed in a short period of time, and the state could not afford to pay for it directly from operating appropriations.
+In 1999, the General Assembly removed the requirement for leases from the equipment leasing program, now referred to as the Equipment Program.
+The State Council of Higher Education for Virginia (SCHEV) shares administrative responsibility for the program with the Virginia College Building Authority (VCBA) and the Department of Treasury.

-The financing for the Trust Fund is handled by the VCBA.
-The Authority issues revenue bonds with five-year maturity dates (four-year maturity dates will begin in 2001).
+The financing for the Trust Fund is handled by the Department of the Treasury which serves as staff to the VCBA.
+The Authority issues revenue bonds with a final maturity of up to seven years.
+Personal computers and other shorter-lived equipment may be surplussed at three years.
 The term of the bonds is matched to the useful life of most eligible equipment to maximize the leveraging effect of debt financing.
-The institutions purchase equipment using their operating funds and are reimbursed by the Trust Fund.
-They then make debt payments (lease payments prior to 1998-99) on the equipment to the Authority over the period of financing.
-The General Assembly appropriates funds for the debt service.
+Institutions purchase equipment worth $500 or greater using their operating funds and are reimbursed by the Trust Fund.
+The General Assembly appropriates funds to the Treasury Board for the payment of the debt service on the bonds.

 - Provide every student with access to an appropriate level of information and technology.